 While we recognise this may not always be possible in all cases, our preference is for delegates who need help accessing the site to be responsible for bringing their own mobility equipment, especially if the alternative would be needing to use their car around the site during the event.
 This as we said earlier is due to our desire to make the site a car free, pedestrian friendly, environment for the safety of everyone but especially our young children!
 With this in mind please follow directions of stewards and keep your speed very low while driving on site.

 Here are a few ways we can help while you are on site:

 Accessible toilets and showers will be available on site.

-If you have an electric scooter, and it needs recharging, please contact the accessibilty team or the welcome desk as we have specific locations which you can use.
+If you have an electric scooter, and it needs recharging, please contact the accessibilty team or the information point as we have specific locations which you can use.

 Wheelchairs & Scooters in meetings

 Wheelchair & scooter users will be free to sit where they wish to in the various venues across site, but please be aware that we do need clear access in aisles in case of fire or other emergencies, if you are unsure one of our friendly stewards will be able to advise you.
 Please don't be offended if we ask you to move a little to help with safe seating.

 A hearing loop will be in use in the main hall in the sections directly in front of the main stage.